google/generative-ai-docs/examples/gemini/python/docs-agent/README.md

 To set up and run the `agent runtask` command, see [Set up Docs Agent CLI][cli-readme].

+For creating a new task, see [Create a new Docs Agent task][create-a-new-task].

 ## Summary of features

 The list below summarizes the tasks and features supported by Docs Agent: